Blog Layout

 You cannot translate a document for your own application, even if you are fluent in both languages.
 Nor can your family members.
 It must be an independent person.

 If you will submit a supporting document, for example, a letter composed by someone you know, the original letter needs to reflect the language skills of the writer.
 You should not write a letter on behalf of your mother in English and then ask her to sign it, if your mother cannot write in English herself.
-The proper route to take in this instance is for your mother to write the letter herself, in her native language, and then have it translated.
+The proper route to take in this instance is for your mother to write the letter herself, in her native language, and then have it translated

 The need to translate documents properly can cause a lot of issues with Canadian immigration applications.
 If you need to provide translated documents as part of your application, we recommend that you meet with a professional to ensure that the translations you have obtained will be acceptable and to ensure that you include all of the documents necessary for your application to be accepted for processing.
 At The Way Immigration we are very familiar with these requirements, and are happy to assist.